RameenMughal/Governance-Risk-Compliance-Notes/8.Audit/Notes.md

 - State Bank of Pakistan says that both Internal and External Audit should be done
   - Internally like monthly or twice a year.
   - Externally like once a year.
+- If one statement in the policy says "Password should be strong", this is general policy and has ambiguity.
+Then ask the company what standards they follow (e.g. NIST)

 ## Types of Audit